CodeThat/Langchain-Chat-PDF/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).

+## TODO
+Add functionality to parse more doc types using langchain.

 ### Acknowledgments:
 - [Streamlit](https://streamlit.io/) - The web application framework used for building the user interface.
 - [PyPDF2](https://github.com/mstamy2/PyPDF2) - A library for reading PDF files.